 Don’t tell your whole life story.
 The more info you give the more time you take from your prospect.
 Take out the bachelor’s degree and all the things that don’t highlight your expertise on the topic you’re covering.

-If your prospect gets to this part, what you want is for him to look at the company’s LinkedIn page and go to the site afterwards.
+If your prospect gets to this part, what you want is for them to go on your company’s LinkedIn page and subseqently on the site.

 Don’t give them an opportunity to look at anything else.